Help your community and support all of our essential services!

 Developing Young Children’s Skills

-UCAN’s Head Start program served a total of 473 children in 2022.
+UCAN’s Head Start program served 486 children in 2023.
 Infants, toddlers and children ages 3-4 not only took part in activities carefully designed to prepare them to succeed in kindergarten, they:

 • Received healthy breakfasts, lunches and snacks,